-Up to six dual-role Passive Acoustic Monitoring (PAM) Operators / Protected Species Observers (PSOs) will be on board each one of the three survey vessels (i.e., a total of up to 18 PSOs) that will be conducting 24-hour and daylight only survey operations.
+Up to six Protected Species Observers (PSOs) will be on board each one of the three survey vessels (i.e., a total of up to 18 PSOs) that will be conducting 24-hour and daylight only survey operations.
 PSOs will undertake visual and acoustic watches, implement mitigation and conduct data collection and reporting.
 PSOs will be assigned to duties as follows: